-Maritime work brings not only the promise of adventure and a reliable means to make a living, but also the looming threat of unforeseen accidents and injuries.
-In Washington State, where the maritime industry thrives, injuries sustained in these occupations demand a legal ally who is well-versed in the complexities of maritime law.
+Maritime work brings not only the promise of adventures offshore and a reliable means to make a living and the looming threat of unforeseen accidents and injuries.
+In Washington State, where the maritime industry thrives, injuries sustained in these occupations demand a legal ally well-versed in marine law’s complexities.
 Fortunately, if you’re reading this, you are in the right place.
-Contact a dedicated Snohomish County maritime injury lawyer from Amy C Brown Law, PLLC today so we can get started working on your case.
+Contact a dedicated Snohomish County maritime injury lawyer from Amy C Brown Law, PLLC, today so we can start working on your case.

 The nation, in many ways, is dependent on the maritime industry.
 Without competent and well-trained maritime workers, much of the nation’s function as a whole would come to a halt.
-For this reason, among others, we at Amy C Brown Law, PLLC believe that injured maritime workers deserve to be adequately compensated and provided with the resources they need to move on with their lives.
-If you’ve been hurt while holding a maritime occupation, please don’t hesitate to speak with a knowledgeable Everett personal injury lawyer from our legal team.
-We proudly handle a wide range of maritime injury cases, including the following, among others:
+For this reason, we at Amy C Brown Law, PLLC believe that injured maritime workers deserve to be adequately compensated and provided with the resources they need to move on with their lives.
+If you’ve been hurt while holding a naval occupation, please don’t hesitate to speak with a knowledgeable Everett personal injury lawyer from our legal team with extensive offshore legal experience.
+Our firm handles a wide range of maritime injury cases, including the following among others:

 Within the maritime industry, certain occupations are more prone to serious injury than others.
 Most of the maritime injury cases we see stem from the following occupations: